 The NAEP civics assessment measures the civics knowledge, skills, and dispositions that are critical to the responsibilities of citizenship in America's constitutional democracy.
 The assessment is administered to students at grades 4, 8, and 12.
-The NAEP Civics Framework (803K PDF), the blueprint for the assessment, was developed by the National Assessment Governing Board and recommends that the assessment should be organized around three main components: knowledge, intellectual and participatory skills, and civic dispositions.
+In 2018, the assessment was administered only at grade 8.
+The NAEP Civics Framework, the blueprint for the assessment, was developed by the National Assessment Governing Board and recommends that the assessment should be organized around three main components: knowledge, intellectual and participatory skills, and civic dispositions.
 A discussion of each component follows.

 The civic knowledge component draws heavily on the National Standards for Civics and Government developed by the Center for Civic Education and covers the broad range of content that forms the basis of civic understanding.
 It is organized into five main categories, expressed as questions.